Glossary

 - Mastercard Inc - Mastercard

 Assuming relative valuation is justified and not excessive, growth in earnings per share normally results in an increase in share price.
-Here is an example: Visa has grown its EPS by 312% over the past 10 years, while its stock price has increased by 360% as of the date of this writing:
+Here is an example: Visa has grown its EPS by 312% over the past 10 years, while its stock price has increased by more than 300% as of the date of this writing:

 Over the long term, a company’s stock price and its earnings are highly correlated (sometimes approaching 100%), meaning that share prices tend to follow fundamental earnings growth rather than short-term market sentiment.
 As the well-known investor Peter Lynch put it, “If you can follow only one bit of data, follow the earnings—assuming the company in question has earnings,” since, in the long run, stock prices inevitably follow corporate earnings rather than market predictions, which he considers noise.